 I had continued a modified version of my daily workout during

-goodies back into my diet.
-I missed a few things like a slice
+back into my diet.
+I missed a few things like a slice of bread with

-headache.
-It didn't take a rocket scientist to figure out
+It didn't take a rocket scientist to figure out that modern

 I am now at my ideal weight.
 I no longer suffer with indigestion

 and allergies.
 And I am more energetic and productive than ever.